xlizen/j2mod/README.md

 * There's a lot of repetition in the code
 * The javadoc also needs some attention - missing descriptions, incorrect tags etc.
 * The format is inconsistent and in places a bit clumsy - it suffers from having originated on editors that were probably limited in width
+* There is no logging framework support, all messages are written to the System.out stream
+* Although there are a lot of test applications, there is no automation (junit)
+* Static code analysis reveals a huge number of potential problems